College of Business Administration

 Independent Study

 Students are required to contact an instructor in their major field of study to propose a topic for independent study.
 If approved, a Request for Independent Study Form must be completed and approved by the academic department before registering for an independent study course.
 In addition, if the course is to be applied toward the major, a formal petition must be approved by the department head and the Undergraduate Programs Office of the college.
-Students should consult the department office for specific procedures regarding enrollment in independent study courses.
+Students should consult their academic advisor and the department office for specific procedures regarding enrollment in independent study courses.

 Petition Procedure